TheLinuxEXP/TheLinuxEXP.github.io/_posts/2019-09-04-elementary-os-is-important-for-linux.md

 ---

-So, I'll be moving out before the end of the year.
-Some of you might know I've been living in Brest, Brittany, France, for a year and a half.
-I actually had lived there for 7 years, during my first years of med school, and then, after I quit, during my Economical Studies and Marketing degree.

 ![elementary OS](/images/posts/eos-important/eos.png)

 It's no secret I'm partial to elementary OS.
 It's the distribution that reconciled me with Linux after a hiatus of a few years, after all.
 When I moved back here in Brest, I bought a new computer, onto which elementary OS found its way, and I kept using it until I bought a much more powerful and recent desktop, which the older base that elementary OS ships with wasn't really made for.